neverRare/butter/doc/idea.md

 -}
 ```

 This can be nested, but the content must be lexable.
+Intended for disabling span of codes.

 ## Dict and Set